microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-00.md

         ```

-1. Run the following command to initalize your local Dapr environment:
+1. Run the following command to initialize your local Dapr environment:

     ```shell
     dapr init